ncai25/prismatic-jane-eyre/README.md

 ## Implementation

+### Sentence Alignment with Vecalign

+This project uses [vecalign](https://github.com/thompsonb/vecalign) during preprocessing for high-quality sentence alignment between source and target texts.
+Vecalign leverages multilingual sentence embeddings (LaBSE) to achieve better alignment quality before applying IBM Models for word-level analysis.

 ### IBM Models

 This implementation builds upon code from [IBM-Models by daandouwe](https://github.com/daandouwe/IBM-Models), originally developed for the UvA NLP2 course.
-The models have been adapted for literary text analysis.

-### Key Features

-- IBM Model 1 and 2 implementation with EM parameter estimation
+The models have been adapted for literary text analysis, featuring IBM Model 1 and 2 implementation with EM parameter estimation.
-- Word pair extraction with probability thresholds
-- Context extraction for translation analysis
-- Visualization of alignment probabilities

 ## Usage